All Episodes

 Right.

-You are a liberal because you want to always allow for people to be different, whether it's right or wrong, it's not for you to judge.
+You are a liberal because you want to always allow for people to be different, whether it's right or wrong.

-And that's how you define a good person.
+It's not for you to judge, and that's how you define a liberal person.

-You yourself are a good person because you don't label, because you don't judge because you're a liberal.
+You yourself are a good person because you don't label, because you don't judge.

 I do judge.

-According to you, if a teacher really believed in teaching that bestiality was okay, you wouldn't con you would having sex with animals was okay.
+According to you, if a teacher really believed in teaching that bistiality was okay, having sex with animals was okay.

 You wouldn't condemn it because you don't think you have the right to judge another person.